 Each monastery only houses a handful of people, mainly prophets and teachers just as it was in Antioch.

 At times, some of them that had come to the monastery are sent by the Spirit to go back into the plane – Apostels.
 In the plane they multiply what they have seen in the monastery, a full fledged fivefold to serve the people of the plane.

 Let’s call the permanent inhabitants of the monastery monks.
 Not that they walk around in cowls and have tonsures.
 But their look is very special.

-They are the wolves making up the council of the Lord most high.
+They are the wolves and other animals making up the council of the Lord most high.

 They are the abstrakt thinkers and dwellers before the Lord that not only touch his heart, but progress right into his most deepest thoughts.

 The brain is not mentioned in the bible.
 At least not directly.
 The heart is mentioned hundreds of times, though.
 The heart symbolises the brain in that we do not feel the brain.
 We feel pain in the heart just like anger and fear, joy and love.
 It all happens in the brain and manifests in the heart.